olewsaa/Yacht-computer/RPi-configfiles/Readme.md

 ### Config files for Access point and dhcp

 As the Openplotter settings did not work as expected (Network mode:
-RPi3: AP+client) I did the settings with config files.
+RPi3: AP+client), hence I did the settings with config files.
 This is not the proper way, but a hack needed to get things working.
 There are several services working together and since I want an access point using the wlan device and connect to the internet via an Ethernet cable the